 Extramural approval forms are available on the website at extramural electives.

 If students are planning an extramural elective, they must have the extramural elective approved by the School in order to receive credit for the elective.
-This is required even though they have been approved/accepted by the host institution or have submitted information through the Visiting Student Application Service (VSAS).
+This is required even though they have been approved/accepted by the host institution or have submitted information through the Visiting Student Learning Opportunities (VSLO) application service.
 The process is as follows: